MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/frequently-asked-questions.md

 **Q:** What is the dependency on 32-bit vs. 64-bit UEFI?

 > **A:** Microsoft does support both 32 and 64 bit UEFI.
-The bitness of the OS and the UEFI firmware must match. (e.g. if you have a 64-bit UEFI firmware then you must install 64-bit Windows OS).
+The bitness of the OS and the UEFI firmware must match. (for example, if you have a 64-bit UEFI firmware then you must install 64-bit Windows OS).

 **Q:** Can you programmatically switch firmware settings?